 Cognac is a particularly rich shade of brown, making it a great choice for contrasting with a navy suit while still looking appropriate for a corporate workplace.

 On some occasions, you might want to create a more polished professional look - something that stands out from the everyday.
-In this case, opt for a sharply tailored black suit with one of the following shoe colors.
+In this case, opt for a sharply tailored black suit with one of the following shoe colours.

 Choose a very dark brown shade so that you have some contrast with your suit without creating a clash.